TusharDhanai/bootstrap-portfolio-template/README.md

 I may have put a copyright symbol at the bottom, but you can use it if you want.

 Consider keeping my name at the bottom, as a way of crediting me as the creator.

+## Check it out at this link: [Bootstrap Portfolio Template](https://tushardhanai.github.io/bootstrap-portfolio-template/)